Impossible Integral?

 Presentation Suggestions:

-This trick is often learned in course; it is best to show it right after learning to integrate in polar coordinates.
+This trick is often learned in multivariable calculus course; it is best to show it right after learning to integrate in polar coordinates.
 If polar coordinates have not been introduced yet, you can view the squared integral as the volume of a solid of revolution, and evaluate using shells.

 The Math Behind the Fact: